What Did Costco Remove?

 Basic Liability Endorsement $75 or less

-Basic Liability Standalone $75 to $120
+Basic Liability Standalone $75–$120

-Full Standalone Policy $400 to $1,000+
+Full Standalone Policy $400–$1,000+

-Street-Legal Low-Speed Vehicle $200 to $700+
+Street-Legal Low-Speed Vehicle $200–$700+

 Which Factors Most Influence Golf Cart Insurance Costs?

-How Does The Type Of Coverage Affect Golf Cart Insurance Prices?
+How Does the Type of Coverage Affect Golf Cart Insurance Prices?

-• Low-Speed Vehicle (LSV) Coverage: For street-legal carts, policies meet state requirements, often with higher liability and physical damage premiums.
+• Low-Speed Vehicle (LSV) Coverage: Required for street-legal carts, with higher premiums due to road exposure.

 Where Can Golf Cart Insurance Be Used and How Does Usage Affect Cost?